Our Conditions of Carriage

 15.1 When does Air New Zealand give refunds?

-You may be eligible for a refund or partial refund if you purchased a Ticket and we:
+Subject to section 10, you may be eligible for a refund or partial refund if you purchased a Ticket and we:

 - cancelled your flight due to something in our control, and we were unable to book you onto another flight